 - rural schools networking to facilitate collaboration on issues that impact student learning

 - curriculum initiatives that support increased access and resourcing in areas such as maths, science, careers and agriculture.

 More information will be available soon in the Rural and Remote Education strategy section.

 An evaluation process is being conducted by the Centre for Education Statistics and Evaluation.
-The final evaluation is due for publication at the end of June 2018.
+The final evaluation report for the Rural and Remote Blueprint Strategy is due for publication in quarter 2, 2019.

 Rural and Distance Education